PreciselyData/bigdata-addressing-helm/README.md

 #### 6. Installation of Spark Operator Helm Chart

-Deploy the geo-addressing application using helm.
+Deploy the Spark Operator using helm.
 Follow the guides to get the steps for specific cloud platform:
 [EKS](docs/guides/eks/QuickStartEKS.md#step-6-installation-of-spark-operator-helm-chart)

 #### 7. Deploy the Geo Addressing Spark application